 Every family is different, some have gold diggers or feuds, others have delinquents.
 Maybe your children are too young to be trustees, or you don't have a spouse.
 In any case, just think long and hard on this one!

 You may compensate them or give them something extra from the estate for taking on the responsibility but generally family members are appointed to serve without compensation.
+Those with large estates may want to hire a professional instead.
+At any rate, you can do your trustee a favor and supply them with our article on the duties of a trustee.

 Note: While there is some conflict of interest in this arrangement, the Trustee is bound to the terms of the Trust and can’t abuse that discretion for their own personal benefit.

-Some persons will consider listing co-beneficiaries as successor Trustees.
+Some people will consider listing co-beneficiaries as successor Trustees.
 This can be a way to involve more than one family member in the distribution of the estate so that one person doesn’t feel left out.

 While there can be some benefits to involving another person as Trustee it can cause tension and confusion as to who is doing what.
 Make sure you're specific about their authority and responsibility if you are listing multiple trustees.